MI-DPLA/combine-docker/README.md

 ### How does it work?

 Major components that support Combine, all installed on a single server when building via the [Combine-Playbook](https://github.com/mi-dpla/combine-playbook.git) ansible route, have been broken out into distinct Docker images and containers.
-Using [Docker Compose](https://docs.docker.com/compose/), each of these major components is associated with a Docker Compose **service**.
+Using [Docker Compose](https://docs.docker.com/compose/), each of these major components is associated with a Docker Compose service.
 Some share base images, others are pulled from 3rd party Docker images (like ElasticSearch and Mongo).

 Docker Compose provides a way to interact with all the containers that support Combine at once, even providing some improved ability to view logs, restart services, etc.

 ### Data Integrity

-**WARNING:** The containerization of Combine provides arguably easier deployment and upgrading, but introduces some risks to data integrity in Combine.
+WARNING: The containerization of Combine provides arguably easier deployment and upgrading, but introduces some risks to data integrity in Combine.
 Combine-Docker stores data that needs to persist between container rebuilding and upgrades in named volumes, specifically the following:

   * `esdata`: ElasticSearch data
   * `mongodata`: Mongo data